kamilkisiela/graphql-inspector/website/docs/products/github.md

   failOnBreaking: true
   # Intercept list of detected changes and decide whether or not to accept a Pull Request
   intercept: '<url>'
-  # Merge Pull Request's branch with the target branch to get the schema (disabled by default)
+  # Merge Pull Request's branch with the target branch to get the schema (enabled by default)
-  experimental_merge: false
+  experimental_merge: true
   # Label to mark Pull Request introducing breaking changes as safe and expected ('approved-breaking-change' by default)
   approveLabel: 'approved-breaking-change'
   # Limit a list of changes in summary to max 150